websocket-client/websocket-client/CONTRIBUTING.md

 Great!
 To edit the [project documentation](https://websocket-client.readthedocs.io), it is recommended that you install Sphinx and build the updated documentation locally before submitting your edits.
-The Sphinx dependencies can be installed by navigating to the `docs/source` directory and running `pip3 install -r requirements.txt`.
+The Sphinx dependencies can be installed with `pip install websocket-client[docs]`.
 To build a new version of the documentation, change directories (or `cd`) to the `docs/` directory and run `make clean html`.
 Any build warnings or errors will be displayed in your terminal, and the new documentation will then be available in the `docs/build/html/` directory.